 Unless the UE is configured a SCS, the UE receives subsequent PDSCH using same SCS as for the PDSCH reception providing the RAR message.

-f the UE does not detect the DCI format with CRC scrambled by the corresponding MsgB-RNTIor the UE does not correctly receive a corresponding transport block within the window, the UE procedure is as described in [11, TS 38.321].
+If the UE does not detect the DCI format with CRC scrambled by the corresponding MsgB-RNTI, or if the UE detects the DCI format 1_0 with CRC scrambled by the corresponding MsgB-RNTI within the window but the LSBs of SFN field in DCI format 1_0, if included and applicable, do not match the LSBs of the SFN in which the PRACH is transmitted, or the UE does not correctly receive a corresponding transport block within the window, the UE procedure is as described in [11, TS 38.321].

 *** Unchanged text is omitted ***